Disentangled Control of Multi-Agent Systems

 and

-$\forall i \in \mathcal{N}\!\setminus\!\! \{\ell\}$, where the arguments are omitted for notational simplicity.
-Note that the time-varying leader-follower formation control by using the proposed framework is decentralized because when Robot~$i$, for any $i \in \mathcal{N}\setminus\! \{\ell\}$, computes its control input $u_i$, it only needs the states of itself and its neighbors, and the velocity of the leader robot available through sensing, as seen in \eqref{eqn:VPE_i_exp1}, \eqref{eqn:gradVPE_i_exp1}, and \eqref{eqn:pVPEpt_i_exp1}.

-Since the topology of the underlying PE graph is constant, the Clarke generalized gradient degenerates to the standard gradient.
-Substituting \eqref{eqn:VPE_i_exp1}, \eqref{eqn:gradVPE_i_exp1}, and \eqref{eqn:pVPEpt_i_exp1} into \eqref{eqn:disentangledOptimization} (as there is no SE graph involved in this application), the simulation results are shown in Fig.~\ref{fig:exp1}, Fig.~\ref{fig:exp1_curve}, and Fig.~\ref{fig:exp1_curve_sub}.
-The results show that the total PE-TV-CLF of the follower robots $V^{\mathrm{PE}}(x,t) = \sum_{i \in \mathcal{N}\setminus \!\{\ell\}} V_i^{\mathrm{PE}}(x_i, \{x_j\}_{j \in \mathcal{N}_i^{\mathrm{PE}}}, t)$ converges to $0$ at around time step $300$ and maintain at $0$ thereafter, i.e., the twelve follower robots converge to the formation of regular icosahedron of time-varying size and contain the leader robot in the center of the icosahedron, which verifies Theorem~\ref{theorem:disentanglePE}.
-(We omit discussion of the individual TV-CLF for the leader robot, as it does not depend on the state of any follower robots and is assumed to always converge to zero.)
+$\forall i \in \mathcal{N}\!\setminus\!\! \{\ell\}$.
+Substituting \eqref{eqn:VPE_i_exp1}, \eqref{eqn:gradVPE_i_exp1}, and \eqref{eqn:pVPEpt_i_exp1} into the disentangled control framework \eqref{eqn:secondOptimization}, the simulation results are shown in Fig.~\ref{fig:exp1}, Fig.~\ref{fig:exp1_curve}, and Fig.~\ref{fig:exp1_curve_sub}.
+The results show that the total PE-TVCF of the follower robots $V^{\mathrm{PE}}(x,t) = \sum_{i \in \mathcal{N}\setminus \!\{\ell\}} V_i^{\mathrm{PE}}(x_i, \{x_j\}_{j \in \mathcal{N}_i^{\mathrm{PE}}}, t)$ decreases to $0$ at around time step $300$ and remains $0$ thereafter (within numerical precision), indicating that the twelve follower robots closely track the desired regular icosahedral formation with time-varying size and contain the leader robot near the center of the icosahedron.
+Note that the externally commanded leader trajectory $x_{\ell}(t)$ is prescribed independently of the follower states and is treated as an explicit time-dependent reference.
+It can be seen from \eqref{eqn:VPE_i_exp1}, \eqref{eqn:gradVPE_i_exp1}, and \eqref{eqn:pVPEpt_i_exp1} that the problem of time-varying leader-follower formation control can be solved using \eqref{eqn:secondOptimization} in a decentralized manner because each follower robot computes its control input without access to the simultaneously computed control input of any other follower robot.

-Notably, we observe from Fig.~\ref{fig:exp1_curve_sub} (together with Fig.~\ref{fig:exp1_curve}) that an interesting phenomenon emerges spontaneously (i.e., without the imposition of certain predefined rules aimed at producing it): To ensure the decrease of the total PE-TV-CLF $V^{\mathrm{PE}} = \sum_{i \in \mathcal{N}\setminus \!\{\ell\}} V_i^{\mathrm{PE}}$, some follower robots occasionally ``sacrifice'' by allowing their individual PE-TV-CLFs $V_i^{\mathrm{PE}}$ to increase druing some period of time (e.g., Robot~$9$ from around time steps $15$ to $35$ and $100$ to $150$), thereby contributing to the ``greater good'' of the whole system.
+Notably, we observe from Fig.~\ref{fig:exp1_curve_sub} (together with Fig.~\ref{fig:exp1_curve}) that an interesting phenomenon emerges spontaneously (i.e., without the imposition of certain predefined rules aimed at producing it): To ensure the decrease of the total PE-TVCF $V^{\mathrm{PE}} = \sum_{i \in \mathcal{N}\setminus \!\{\ell\}} V_i^{\mathrm{PE}}$, some follower robots occasionally ``sacrifice'' by allowing their individual PE-TVCFs $V_i^{\mathrm{PE}}$ to increase during some period of time (e.g., robot~$9$ from around time steps $15$ to $35$ and $100$ to $150$), thereby contributing to the ``greater good'' of the whole system.